 Christi Spain-Savage (Siena College) and Jordan Windholz (Shippensburg University)

 This seminar invites papers on the material or discursive exchanges between the theater and London civic or economic institutions.
 Essays might trace the material relationships between London playhouses and the prisons, hospitals, halls, or churches of their respective neighborhoods.
 Also welcome are papers that address this topic more broadly: how were discourses within institutions shared, absorbed, or transformed by other institutions and what was the theater’s role in this process?

 22. Manuscripts and Early Modern Drama

-Ivan Lupić (Stanford University) and Misha Teramura (Reed College)
+Ivan Lupić (Stanford University) and Misha Teramura (University of Toronto)

 What can manuscripts say about the production, performance, transmission, and reception of early modern drama?
 Possible topics include: playhouse documents and manuscript plays; authorship and anonymity; scribes, censors, patrons, collectors, playgoers; manuscripts and the dramatic canon; the editing of manuscript drama; excerpts and marginalia; forgeries.
 What are the challenges of producing scholarship based on manuscript sources?
 What role does technology play in manuscript studies?
 Can dramatic manuscripts be studied in transnational contexts?